gitsumhubs/decluttarr-enhanced/README.md

 -   Removing downloads that are stalled
 -   Removing downloads belonging to movies/series/albums etc. that have been marked as "unmonitored"
 -   Periodically searching for better content on movies/series/albums etc. where cutoff has not been reached yet
--   Periodcially searching for missing content that has not yet been found
+-   Periodically searching for missing content that has not yet been found

 Key behaviors: